Tigranes I: Reign

 Tigranes married his daughter Eraneak to a man named Trdat Bagratuni, who was the son of Smbatuhi, the daughter of Smbat Bagratuni.
-Eraneak hater her husband, complaining about Trdat's ugly appearance.
+Eraneak hated her husband, complaining about Trdat's ugly appearance.
 This angered Trdat and he beat Ereneak severely, dragging her outside.
-He then entered in rebellion to secure the regions of Media, however upon arriving in Syunik, would receive the news of Tigranes's death and ended the rebellion.
-Tigranes would die in a snowstorm in around 95 BC.
+He then entered in rebellion to secure the regions of Media; however, upon arriving in Syunik, he received the news of Tigranes's death and ended the rebellion.
+Tigranes died in a snowstorm in around 95 BC.

 After his death, Tigranes II, who was given as hostage to the Parthians by Artavasdes I, returned from his captivity in Parthia and assumed the throne.
 According to Appian, Tigranes II was the son Tigranes I. This view has also been supported by modern research.

 Barring the conflict with Parthians, the reign of Tigranes I has been described as generally peaceful and devoid of major external events.